telerik/xaml-docs/controls/radpersistenceframework/persistence-framework-allowed-types.md

 # Allowed Types

-When loading the persisted layout, the `PersistenceFramework` will instantiate the saved types only if they are allowed.
-This is controlled by the `PersistenceManager` class, which has predefined types that are allowed by default.
-You can also register other types by modifying its `AllowedTypes` collection or by using the `AllowTypes` extension method.
+When loading the persisted layout, the PersistenceFramework will instantiate the saved types only if they are allowed.
+Otherwise, a `NotSupportedException` is thrown.

+To allow specific types, add them in the `AllowedTypes` collection of the `PersistenceManager` class.

+When the `PersistenceManager` gets initialized the `AllowedTypes` collection is automatically filled with several WPF native types and also types from the `Telerik.Windows.Controls` assembly.

 #### __[C#] Allowing a type using the AllowedTypes collection of the PersistenceManager__
 {{region persistence-framework-allowed-types-0}}